 Not all automation is created equal.
 The difference matters more than most people realize.

 Mass-apply to 50+ jobs per day using the same generic resume.
 High volume, near-zero targeting.
-Recruiters can spot these instantly - and many ATS systems now flag mass-applied candidates.
+Recruiters can spot an untailored application quickly - and 62% of hiring managers say resumes that read as impersonal frequently get rejected.

 AI reads job descriptions, scores them against your profile, and delivers only high-match opportunities.
 You review a curated shortlist and decide what's worth applying to.
 Quality over quantity.